j3nda/school-projects/README.md

 school-projects
 ===============

-    * various quality projects to completion of the courses
+    * various quality projects to complete school courses
-    * all contents is licensed by: CC-SA ~ http://creativecommons.org/licenses/by-sa/3.0/deed.cs
+    * all this published contents is licensed by: CC-SA ~ http://creativecommons.org/licenses/by-sa/3.0/deed.cs

 list:
 -----

+    2013/
+        * dais/ ~ database and information systems
+            The aim of the course is to provide students with a bachelor's degree extended information about database technologies with an emphasis the creation of an information system.
+Graduates will be able to implement an information system, which will have a nontrivial data layer and will use the capabilities of modern DBMS.

+        * tamz1/ ~ Development of application for mobile devices I. (J2ME, Html5)
+            To acquaint students with the basics of creating applications for mobile devices.
+            After completing the course the student will be able to:
+            - To assess the suitability of the platform for the intended application
+            - Analyze, design and implement an application
+            - Compare the effectiveness of applications with applications written for the desktop
+            - Understand the importance of typical extension API and their use
+            - Decide how to distribute the application on the target device and distinguish whether the application must be digitally signed.

+        * tamz2/ ~ Development of application for mobile devices II.
+(Android SDK) To acquaint students with the advanced techniques of developing applications for mobile devices, especially mobile phones.
+            Technology Android, NET Compact Framework.
+After completing the course, students will be able to:
+            - Identify the application domain of mobile devices.
+            - Describe the procedures used in developing mobile applications.
+            - Distinguish the differences between platforms Android and CF
+            - Modify desktop applications for use on mobile platforms.
+            - Assess the real capabilities of the device due to project requirements.

     2012/
-        * udbs/ ~ introduction to database systems
-            The aim of this course is to familiarize students with the basic concepts of database technologies such as relational data model and the SQL language for defining, manipulating and querying data.
-After completing the course, students will be able to define a conceptual information system model, the relational schema and emphasis is placed on basic SQL commands according to the standard SQL92, which the student after completing the course control.

-        ---
         * alg2/ ~ alhorithms II
             The aim of the course is to introduce students to object-oriented programming and develop students' knowledge in the area of data structures.
 After completing